iamartineza/biosspheres/README.md

 docker run -v $(pwd):/root/shared -w "/root/shared" -p 8888:8888 pescapil/biosspheres-notebook
 ```

+## Additional comments

+The file `requirements.txt` has the list of required package for biosspheres to work,
+they can be installed using `pip install -r requirements.txt`

 # How to use

 See the Jupyter notebook examples in the folder "notebooks" to see how biosspheres can be used.